Can I get satellite internet on my phone?

 For satellite internet, there must be an outside dish that is fixed at the place so that it can send out requests and obtain the internet signals from the satellites.
 They serve as a go-between for the information that your internet service provider has in its network operational center and your satellite dish.
 This one makes it possible for you to use the wireless satellite instead of the cables that are usually laid on the ground to help you access the internet.

 Satellite internet is very useful to offer internet to areas that are not capable of fiber or cable internet line integration.
-It is faster than old copper wire DSL connections and satellites can deliver high-speed services.
-Which are still higher than ground-based cable and fiber and thus affect the performance of real-time services such as video conferencing.
+It is faster than old copper wire DSL connections, and satellites can deliver high-speed services.
+These are still higher than ground-based cable and fiber, and thus affect the performance of real-time services such as video conferencing.

 Can I Purchase Satellite Internet Service and Connect It Directly to My Phone?